Moinuddin Khan (musician)

 Ustad Moinuddin Khan was an Indian classical instrumentalist and vocalist, who played sarangi.
 Based in Jaipur, he belonged to the Jaipur gharana of Hindustani classical music.

 Khan has performed his music for All India Radio, Jaipur, in solo programmes.
 In 2014, the Government of India conferred upon him its fourth-highest civilian award, the Padma Shri.

 Ustad Moinuddin Khan and his family have been carrying this tradition for generations with his son, Shri Momin Khan, being the 8th generation to play Sarangi at the highest level and touring the world.

 Early life and background

 Ustad Moinuddin Khan belongs to a traditional family of musicians of Jaipur.
 Khan Saab inherited the art of music form and started his musical training in sarangi at age 7 from his father Ustad Mehboob Khan who was a well-known Sarangi player.
 Khan himself has trained a number of students, and the most outstanding among them is the well-known Pandit Ram Narayanji Ustad Moinuddin Khan hails from a family of noted musicians.
 Khan trained a number of students, the most prominent of whom is Pandit Ram Narayan.
-He comes from a family of noted musicians.
+He comes from a family of noted musicians.He lived in Indore for most part of his life.